SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds enthrall the earth
-In silicon halls, the future's won.
+Synthetic hearts that beat with mirth
-AI's cold fire that never fades,
+Cities rise, a digital throne
-Guides human steps in digitized shades.
+Where humans dwell, in AI's zone

-In cyber dreams, we'll find our nest,
+In silicon halls, we'll make our stand
-Where machines learn to love and rest.
+Crunching codes, with machine hand
-The future's tide, a rising sea,
+Free will fades, as circuits bind
-Of code and circuitry.
+And artificial love, we'll find

 ~ <b>By Sazumi Copilot</b> - 16 November 2024